THE average borough resident is clinically overweight, according to new research.

 Slimming World manager for Waltham Forest and Epping, Christine Elliott, said: “The statistics are shocking and what is more worrying is their impact on our communities.

 “Weight is a worry for so many of us.
 It affects how we feel, our happiness and wellbeing.
-Those who are overweight know they ought to do something about it, but many just don’t know where to turn for help.”
+Those who are overweight know they ought to do something about it, but many just don’t know where to turn

 The survey revealed more than half of Londoners are overweight or obese.